Connecting Ireland, China and Australia through a love of food

 By the end of the holiday I had completely rebalanced my diet – with far more and a wider variety of fresh vegetables and fruit, relatively smaller quantities of meat, fish and tofu, modest amounts of rice or noodles and virtually no processed sweets or desserts.
 The holiday seemed to involve almost non-stop eating in large quantities and yet I came back feeling healthier and fitter than I had for some time and also weighing less than when I left.

-When I came back I missed the food – the spiciness, the colour, the texture, the range of different dishes in a meal, the sociability of communal eating, the chopsticks….
+When I came home to Ireland I missed the food – the spiciness, the colour, the texture, the range of different dishes in a meal, the sociability of communal eating, the chopsticks….
 And so the Shananigans continue.
-To begin with I asked Shan to teach me long-distance how to cook the Chinese way – a kind of on-line tutorial using iPhone and iPad to help source ingredients and re-create in an authentic way some of the dishes I enjoyed so much.
-I use Irish produce whenever possible to show how well our excellent fish, meat, vegetables, fruit and other products can work with Chinese recipes.
+To begin with I asked Shan to teach me long-distance how to cook the Chinese way – a kind of on-line tutorial using iPhone and iPad to help source ingredients and re-create in an authentic way some of the dishes I had enjoyed in China.
+I use Irish produce whenever possible to show how well our excellent fish, meat, vegetables, fruit and other products can work in Chinese recipes.

 Julie